Photonsters/anycubic-photon-docs/FAQ.md

 Just make sure the lubricant is not thin and runny.
 Do NOT use WD-40!

+## WARRANTY

+### My Photon broke down, is there a warranty?
+According to the warranty terms stated on Anycubic's website, the [standard warranty period](http://m.anycubic3d.com/maintenance_policy.html) is three months for the LCD mask panel and UV LED unit.
+All other components (except tools and FEP film) are warranted for twelve months.

 ## ACKNOWLEDGMENTS

 ### Where did all this information come from?